Pacific Seafood Data Breach Affects 40,066 People

 The cyberattack compromised both personally identifiable information (PII) and protected health information (PHI).
 Exposed information included names, dates of birth, Social Security numbers, driver’s license, state ID and passport information, financial account information, medical diagnosis, medical treatment information, and health insurance information.

 Pacific Seafood published a Notice of Security Breach on its website and began notifying affected individuals by mail on Oct.
 14, 2025.
-The cybersecurity incident was also disclosed to the Maine Attorney General's office on the same day.
+The cybersecurity incident was also disclosed to the California Attorney General, Oregon Attorney General, Washington Attorney General and Maine Attorney General's office on the same day and the Massachusetts Attorney General on Oct.
+15, 2025.

 Pacific Seafood Group's response